luminlabsdev/framework/docs/guides/index.md

 ![Setup example image](images/setupexample.png)

 You will see the above for both the client and the server.
 This is the amount of time it took for the framework to start up, in milliseconds.
-If you want to benchmark further, this API is available [here](/docs/api/index.md#loadtime).
+If you want to benchmark further, this API is available on the main module, `LoadTime`.

 And that's about it!
 Moving on to the next guides should be easy from here.